Archibald Kay: Tragedy

-Kay lived in Kilmahog near Callander for 20 years and the whole area become the palette for his paintings but especially the waterfalls and weirs of the River Lenny and Ben Ledi.
-However, it was the greatest irony of Kay's life that the landscapes that gave him such pleasure and shaped his life also took away the life of his son, Archibald Alexander, who was aged 12 and his cousin George Whitelaw who was aged 56 in a drowning accident at Port Appin in 1907.
+Kay lived in Kilmahog near Callander for 20 years.
+The whole area become the palette for his paintings, especially the waterfalls and weirs of the River Lenny and Ben Ledi.

+In 1907, Kay's son, Archibald Alexander, who was aged 12, and his cousin George Whitelaw who was aged 56, died in a drowning accident at Port Appin.

 In future years, Kay became leader of the Callander Boys' Brigade and designed the community war memorial after The Great War.

 Later life, legacy and death

 Archibald Kay created over 500 paintings during his career, the majority in oil but also numerous watercolours.
 Kay is listed in The Dictionary of Victorian Painters and other publications.
 His main area of interest was the river Leny and the Trossachs, where his autumnal scenes of vibrant running water and trees with vivid leaf colours became the hallmark of his works.
 He also painted a suite of five paintings which focussed on the roadstone quarry at Furnace on the shore of Loch Fyne in Argyll.
 These paintings immortalise the grand scale and labour of the quarries which provided the stone for the roads and tramways of expanding Glasgow.
 The Glasgow School of Art also has a collection of five paintings by Archibald Kay.

 Archibald Kay married in Glasgow for a second time to Margaret Moir on 4 March 1931.
 Throughout 1935 Kay suffered from an attack of Malta Disease, or Brucellosis, and he died at home at 16 Kensington Gate on 6 September 1935.
 His grave was rediscovered in Callander Cemetery in 2022.
 In a poor state of repair, Archibald Kay is buried alongside his son, George Whitelaw and his first wife.
-In March 2023 a new book by Philip Bujak was published entitled 'My Heart is in the Highlands' (ISBN 9780992690724).
+In March 2023 a new book by Philip Kay-Bujak was published entitled 'My Heart is in the Highlands' (ISBN 9780992690724).